kortica/aqi-sensor-api/README.md

 # AQI Sensor API

-This project provides a simple MQTT publisher for the Nova SDS011 High Precision air quality sensor.
+This project provides a simple MQTT publisher for the Nova SDS011 high precision air quality sensor.
 It will send a MQTT message for each new reading of the sensor (at approximately every second, which is the rate of the sensor).
 Each sensor reading contains a PM 2.5 and a PM 10 value.